chadkuehn/AlertBarWpf/README.md

 <div><img src="/ReadME/WarningB.png" alt="Warning No Icon" /></div>
 <div><img src="/ReadME/Information.png" alt="Information" /></div>

 The user control only takes up space whenever a message is being shown, otherwise sits at a collapsed state.
+A close button is included to dismiss the alert.
 It also has an option to auto-close after a set amount of seconds.

 <h4>GUI</h4>
 In the xaml you must reference the namespace to add the user control: